HHS-Coding-Club/homepage/README.md

 ## License

-This repository is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+This repository is licensed under the Carbonated License.
+You can find it in the LICENSE file.